stackedboxes/romualdo/doc/file_formats.md

 ## Compiled Storyworld

 All integers are stored in little endian.
+If signed, two's complement is used.

 ### Compiled Storyworld Header